Facts About Starlings

 If someone is feeding the starlings, getting them to stop is a good place to start.
 Taking away free meals is often deal breaker for these birds.
 It’s also important to clean up any loose food they may want to binge on.
 Getting rid of standing water, too, will help discourage them from coming back.

 Thinning out any bushes or shrubbery on your property will reduce the number of places the starlings can perch.
 Noisemakers and and visual disturbances like balloons or reflective tape may scare them off.

 To keep them away from buildings, it might be as simple as removing their nests.
 Sealing any open voids where they could take up residence will also help (this includes covering chimneys).
 Installing netting under exposed beams will also prevent them from perching inside in places like garages and barns.

-Benefits of Professional Starling Pest Control
+What are the Benefits of Professional Starling Pest Control?

 A pest management professional has the education, equipment and skills necessary to effectively address a starling problem.
 Finding and treating the starlings can be challenging, especially if they are spread throughout your yard.
 A pest management professional provides their expertise to identify the pest problem and determine the best possible solution to resolve the starling infestation.